LjwNautilus/rl_final_project_2022_autumn/README.md

 Training results of IPPO, CPPO and MAPPO are shown below.
 It is obvious that rewards did not converge and the algorithm hardly learn anything.

+If images cannot be loaded, please check your accessment to https://raw.githubusercontent.com or just clone this repository and view images locally.

 ### balance

 ![balance.png](./utils/pics/balance.png)